SarahMHaigh/SarahMHaigh.github.io/_pages/about.md

 <b>May 2023</b> - Congratulations to our recent graduates: Matthew Cummings, Laura Van Key, and Savanna Blanchette.
 Good luck with the next chapter!

-<b>May 2023</b> - Congratulations to Wendy Torrens who was one of several graduate students to be awarded a Solso Award for Outstanding Scientific Achievement.
+<b>May 2023</b> - Congratulations to Wendy Torrens who was one of several graduate students in the department to be awarded a Solso Award for Outstanding Scientific Achievement.

 <b>May 2023</b> - Michelle Ruiz, Lilly Martin, and Izzy Durda all presented their work at the [WolfPack Discoveries](https://www.unr.edu/wolfpackdiscoveries) poster session.
 Excellent work!